 Chapter 6 – ‘Soviet magic realism’ and world cinema

-Felicity Gee is Senior Lecturer in Modernism and World Cinema at the University of Exeter.
-Her research interests include surrealism, women and critical theory, and film-philosophy.
-Her work takes an interdisciplinary approach, spanning film, art history, literature and critical theory.
-Recent publications include articles on Claude Cahun, Leonora Carrington, Vera Chytilová and authorial affect in Akira Kurosawa’s The Bad Sleep Well.
+Felicity Gee is a senior lecturer in Modernism and World Cinema at the University of Exeter, UK.
+Her research interests include surrealism, women theorists and critical theory, and film-philosophy.
+Her work takes an interdisciplinary approach, spanning film, art history, literature, and critical theory.
+Recent publications include articles on Claude Cahun, Leonora Carrington, Vera Chytilová, and authorial affect in Akira Kurosawa’s The Bad Sleep Well.